 Comparing Grappling Mat Materials and Surfaces

 Typically, grappling mats are available in between 1-2 inch thicknesses.
-If you plan to do a lot of throwing, thicker mats usually provide better shock absorption than thin mats.
+If you plan to do a lot of throwing, thicker mats provide better shock absorption than thin mats as a general rule.
 Some grappling mats, such as Greatmats Grappling MMA Mats 1-5/8 Inch, are even tested for fall heights and will give you an American Society for Testing and Materials (ASTM) fall height rating.

 PVC nitrile foams are the traditional material used for competition wrestling mats.
 They are the heaviest and most durable option of commercial mat and also the most expensive.
 This material is flexible enough to be double sided and still roll up for storage.

 Cross-linked PE foam is a newer, less expensive and lightweight alternative to the PVC nitrile foams.
 This foam is firm in nature and introduces some bounce as well as shock absorption to the mat.
 This PE material is great for home grappling use.
 It is typically one-sided and scored on the back, allowing it to be rolled up.

 EVA foam is the least expensive option, providing most of the same benefits of the other materials without some of the cosmetic durability.
 While it does not lose its functional benefits with extended use, the wear and tear will be more visible.
 These mats usually come in puzzle mat form (interlocking tiles) and can be double sided.